 |SCIENTIFIC DISCIPLINARY SECTOR||L-FIL-LET/10|

-The course, divided into two sections (one for students who must obtain 6 credits), focuses on main movements and authors of particular relevance of the Italian literary panorama of 16th-19th century.
+The course, divided into three sections (three for students who must obtain 9 cfu; two - the second and third - for students who must obtain 6 cfu), focuses on main movements and authors of particular relevance of the Italian literary panorama of 18th-20th century.

 Analyse authors, texts, genres of Italian literature in relation to the historical context in which they originate and in relation to the tools of philological and interpretative text analysis.